antoinemansour7/VehiQ/README.md

 Vue.js was chosen due to its simple nature.
 When we considered our front-end developers technological background, we found that Vue.js ’s ease of integration and incremental approach was the right fit for our team.
 Indeed, we are more familiar with HTML, CSS, and JavaScript thus Vue.js similar syntax is a great asset.
 Also, its component-based architecture and incremental philosophy enables us to modularize the code which help us scale harmoniously.
 Qualitative Assessment:
 Strengths:
+As we previously mentioned, Vue.js has a simple syntax and has HTML-based templates which makes it friendly to developers already comfortable with HTML, CSS and JavaScript.
+Vue.js, through its virtual DOM, efficiently updates the DOM when a data property is changed in a Vue component.
+Also, Vue.js provided reactive features such as computed properties and watchers which allows faster responses to changing data.
+Vue.js encourages component-based architecture.
+Thus, the encapsulated components promote easy communication between parent-child, code reuse, modularity and maintainability.
+Weakness:
+Vue.js is a relatively newer framework, thus it faces challenges in enterprise adoptions compare to its older peers such as React and Angular.
+Indeed, to the lack of enterprise adoption, Vue.js doesn’t have the same level of studies and documentation.
+Also, its ecosystem of libraries and tools may not be as vast as React or Angular.
+Some developers may not find a library or the set of tools specific to their unique needs.
+Furthermore, Vue.js official tooling named Vue CLI is very limited.
+Indeed, it doesn’t offer as many features as React’s Create React App nor Angular’s Angular CLI.
+For example, Vue CLI does not offer built-in support for server-side rendering while React has Next.js and Angular has a built-in option.
+Uses Cases:
+-In-app Widgets: Vue.js is lightweight and flexible enough to be embedded into existing applications.
+It can easily be integrated to larger application due to its modular and incremental nature.
+-Interactive User Interfaces: Vue.js ‘s fast response rate due to its virtual DOM and responsive features is well suited for application with real-time data updates like dashboards.

 ### Integration and Interoperability